ietf-wg-alto/draft-alto-oam-yang/design.md

 To use the reactive update, there are two publish modes:

-- If the `on-change` attribute presents, the data source is expected to push the update as soon as the data source changes.
+- If the `on-change` attribute is present, the data source is expected to push the update as soon as the data source changes.
-- Otherwise, if the `feed-interval` attribute presents, the data source is expected to push the updates periodically.
+- Otherwise, if the `feed-interval` attribute is present, the data source is expected to push the updates periodically.
 The value of `feed-interval` specifies the interval of pushing the data change updates in milliseconds.
   If `feed-interval` is zero, the data source is expected to work in the `on-change` mode.

-To use the proactive update, the `poll-interval` attribute MUST present.
+To use the proactive update, the `poll-interval` attribute MUST be present.
 The value of `poll-interval` specifies the interval of fetching the data in milliseconds.
 If `poll-interval` is zero, the ALTO server will not fetch the data source.